Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 ### Generate your Delegate keys

-There are three keys involved in this process.
+There are four keys involved in this process.

 ```text
 Validator Funds key: This is the key you submitted for genesis it starts with `gravity1` and contains your funds